AliceO2Group/analysis-framework/docs/gettingstarted/installing.md

 You need to close and reopen your terminal for the change to be effective.
 The directory `~/alice/sw` will be created the first time you run aliBuild.

-Note that this directory tends to grow in size over time, and it is the one you need to remove in case of cleanups.
+Note that this directory tends to grow in size over time and it is the one you need to [clean up](#delete-obsolete-builds) occasionally.

-When `aliBuild`is installed on your computer and your prerequisits are statisfied, you can move to the next step.
+When `aliBuild` is installed on your computer and your prerequisites are satisfied, you can move to the next step.

 See also [shell rc utilities](../tools/README.md#shell-rc-utilities).